sachinmsahrma/Ant-Media-Docs/docs/FAQ.rst

 This can cause a lot of things.
 If the broadcast values(Frame drop or etc) and server values (CPU or Ram etc.) are healthy, 3 things that matter to us can be listed below.

-- Adaptive Streaming Setting.
+-Adaptive Streaming Setting.
 Here is default Setting in below.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: java